 Generally speaking, watches really falls into two main categories when it comes to how they hold up in water:

-Generally speaking, a water resistant watch is OK for running and this will be the IPX6 or IPX7 rated watches.
+Generally speaking, a water resistant watch is OK for running and cycle.
+This would include all running watches rated at IPX6, or IPX7.
 These watches will protect against rain, and short periods of time immersed under water.

-Water proof watches will hold up to much longer periods of immersion and are recommended if you like to do triathlons, or swim as a cross training activity.
+Water proof watches on the other hand will hold up to longer periods of immersion and are recommended if you like to do triathlons, or swim as a cross training activity.

 IPX6 Waterproof Standard

 Protected against heavy splashing and rain.
 Must not fail or show water seepage when exposed, but not when immersed.

 IPX-7 Waterproof Standard

 Protected against short durations of water immersion.
 Max immersion for less than 30 minutes and at a depth of less than 1 meter.
 IPX-7, while water resistant, is still not recommended for swimmers, as a precaution.